 Utilising your entire body will also help you lose overall body fat.
 This will translate to an increase in stamina and a better, faster, longer run.

 Adding strength training to your marathon training program will also help you lose the extra body fat and build muscles.
 Stronger your muscles, the better you can run.
 And more efficiently.

 Incorporating exercises like squats, leg hops and crunches help in preventing lower body injuries and improve performance.
-Some exercises can help you work your knee and hips – two of the most common problem areas.
+Some exercises can help you work on your knee and hips – two of the most common problem areas.

 At the end of the day, your training plan should be focussed on helping you strengthen your weak areas and increase your overall running capacity.
 Which is why it’s a good idea to mix and match your training program keeping long distance running as the base.
-For example keep two days in a week for cross functional training and other 4 (or 5) days for running and rest.
+For example, keep two days in a week for cross-functional training and other 4 (or 5) days for running and rest.
 Include yoga, cycling, functional training – whatever you think will work your weak points and give your marathon training plan a massive boost!

 How do you incorporate all this, without joining 10 different facilities and shelling a huge amount?
 The answer is Fitato – one membership that gives you access to over 300 gyms and fitness studios across Pune.
 You can go swimming, spinning or do a hard session of crossfit, all through one Fitato app membership.
 Check out the app here – Android | iOS